Opportunities to Serve in Worship

 Liturgy begins and ends with the work of the Altar Guild.
 To care for the sacred vessels, the bread, wine, and candles, the linens, frontals, and hangings used for worship in the Church and Chapel is far more than a task—it is a true ministry.
 Serving on the Altar Guild is a way to share your talents to the glory of God.
 Currently, the Altar Guild consists of 57 members.
 Each member is assigned to a team, and each team serves in rotation throughout the year.
 The group welcomes new members, and training sessions are offered.
 For more information or to join this ministry, please contact Kim Nelkin by filling out this contact form.

 Jesus said, "Take, eat: This is my Body, which is given for you.
 Do this for the remembrance of me."
 A group of parishioners bakes communion bread for the 9:00 AM service during the program year.
 These words of the Eucharist are the heart of their ministry.
 Folks work from a simple recipe that is now gluten-free, allowing all to share the same bread.
 For more information, please contact Isabella Patty by filling out this contact form.

 The Adornment Team decorates our worship spaces for special holidays/seasons - Advent, Christmas, Easter, Pentecost, Christ the King, and Thanksgiving.
-Using a team approach, committee members plan designs throughout the year and then decorate and adorn the vestibule, nave, sanctuary, and Chapel - transforming our already beautiful worship space into something truly spectacular.
+Team members plan designs throughout the year and then decorate and adorn the Church and Chapel, transforming our already beautiful spaces into something truly spectacular.
 All are welcome to join, regardless of experience level.
-For more information, please contact Amy Johnson and Suzanne Smith by filling out this contact form.
+For more information, please contact Amy Johnson by filling out this contact form.